Our rating(4.3/5)

 You’ll also see many free, additional features like invoicing, a product library and your online SumUp Business Account.

-Even if you don’t have a SumUp Air reader, we recommend downloading SumUp App on your phone because it has lots of additional features.
+Even if you don’t have a SumUp Solo Lite reader, we recommend downloading SumUp App on your phone because it has lots of additional features.
 You can send payment links, accept QR code payments, sell and accept gift cards, and create a basic online store page.
 It also gives access to invoicing and business account management.

 The app has an overview of payouts, employee accounts (staff can have different logins) and a product library to sell from in the app only, not SumUp Solo.